nettapper/CMPUT404-assignment-websockets/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

+Code in server.py by the Stack Overflow user 'atupal' is licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) as it was last edited on Jan 27, 2016.

 freetests.py is LICENSE'D under a BSD-like license:

 From ws4py

-Copyright (c) 2011-2014, Sylvain Hellegouarch, Abram Hindle All rights reserved.
+Copyright (c) 2011-2014, Conner Dunn, Sylvain Hellegouarch, Abram Hindle All rights reserved.

 Redistribution and use in source and binary forms, with or without